gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 installation or to a new installation on a test computer or a virtual machine.
 Starting from scratch:

+Add the Ubuntu 18.04 repos by editing the sources.list file with vim or your favorite text editor.

 ```
 sudo vim /etc/apt/sources.list
 ```